GPVcode/SocialApp/README.md

 Designed database structure.

 Set up authentication:

 - Set up register user API.
 Register router middleware will be with Multer upload variable in index file.
 Create controller in separate controllers/auth.js file.

 - Set up login API in a seperate folder.
 Login router middleware may be in its own /routes/auth.js file along with remaining router middlwares to be installed.
 Controller middlware will be with other controller middleware functions.

 Set up authorization: Hit API endpoints unauthorized users lack access to
 - create verifyToken middleware function in middlware/auth folder.

 - create USER routes (grab particular users via ID, getting user friends list, adding and removing friends)
 - set up USER controller middleware functions for getting user, getting user friends, and adding/removing friends.

-- set up POST routes in index to use Multer upload.
+- set up POST route for picture in index file to use Multer upload.
 - create postRoutes in /routes/posts.js
+- set up Mongoose model for Post and import it into post controllers
 - set up POST middleware controllers (createPost, getFeedPosts, getUserPosts, likePost) in /controllers/post.js

-- set up models for Post and import it into  post controllers
+Backend is now complete with necessary routes.

 ## Learn More